Configuring Additional Settings for a

 Anti-spoofing switch to ON to verify

-the authenticity of devices and prevents IP address spoofing.
+the authenticity of devices and prevent IP address spoofing.
 Anti-spoofing

 is disabled by default.